P-22: Legacy and tributes

-In 2016, Beth Pratt, a California regional executive director for the National Wildlife Federation helped establish the #SaveLACougars campaign and held the first celebration of P-22 Day.
-The Natural History Museum of Los Angeles County has an exhibit about him.
+In 2016, Beth Pratt, executive director for the National Wildlife Federation in California, helped establish the #SaveLACougars campaign and held the first P-22 Day celebration.
+In 2023, the Los Angeles Public Library issued a limited-edition library card featuring P-22's National Geographic photo.
+The Natural History Museum of Los Angeles County also has an exhibit on P-22.